BattlesOfBrass/.github/profile/README.md

   * **A Strategy Game:** Positioning is everything.
 If you leave your front open you are dead.
 No RNG to save you here; just pure tactics.

-  * **A Simple and Fair Game:** Under the hood, we're prioritizing deterministic logic while keeping it in a good balance with the enemy AI so the game stays consistent and won't get frustrating!
+  * **A Simple and Fair Game:** Under the hood, we'll prioritizing deterministic logic while keeping it in a good balance with the enemy AI so the game stays consistent and won't get frustrating!

   * **Multiplayer:** Since everybody loves playing with their friends, this game has multiplayer support!